 A Friend Like Henry: The Remarkable True Story of an Autistic Boy & the Dog that Unlocked His World by Nuala Gardner, eBook 2008 Edition; Extended Review with < My Thoughts > by Sara Luker

-Excerpts from the book – (2% indicates location in the Kindle version of the book, instead of page numbers).
+Excerpts from the book – (2% indicates location in the eReader version of the book, instead of page numbers).

 2% For over two years, our days consisted of surviving tantrums of epic proportions.
 They were epic in terms of both duration and the ferocity of the frustration and anger that was being unleashed by Dale due to his inability to communicate with us on any level.
 Dale had no idea who we were and we feared we would never be able to reach him.

 < My Thoughts > “…no one would listen to me for another two years, when finally, aged almost four, Dale was diagnosed with classical autism.”

 Laura Crane (2015) from the University of London explains that parents “usually waited a year from when they first had concerns about their child’s development before they sought professional help.

 On average, there was a delay of around 3.5 years from the point at which parents first approached a health professional with their concerns to the confirmation of an autism spectrum disorder diagnosis.”